 Once your plan is in place, it’s time to get certified.
 The certification process involves an on-site food safety audit of your restaurant by a HACCP-certified inspector.
 They will review your HACCP plan and make sure that you’re following all of the guidelines correctly.
 If everything looks good, you’ll be awarded your HACCP certificate!
 Congratulations, you’re now part of a select group of restaurants that are committed to serving safe, high-quality food.

 HACCP certification typically expires after a year, but it’s best to check with your auditor for clarification.
 You will also need to know when it is time for renewal as part of the maintenance for your HACCP certificate.
 The third-party audit you hire will generally determine the expiration date for your certificate.

 It is important to note that following the first HACCP audit, you may be required to participate in additional yearly follow-up surveys conducted by the original third-party certification body.
 The results of these subsequent surveys may or may not be made available publicly.
-Additionally, various auditors have different policies regarding the expiration of HACCP certifications– so make sure you are aware of yours!
+Additionally, various auditors have different policies regarding your HACCP certification expiration– so make sure you are aware of yours!

 How much does HACCP certification cost?